callum-hart/mono/docs/final_draft.md

 It is hard to understand the behaviour of CSS.

 A CSS declaration can exist for a range of reasons.
 The rationale behind a declaration usually resides in our (or someone else's) head.

-Since CSS offers no indication of its purpose (lacks intent) it's hard to understand why a property exists & fathom the rationale behind its value.
+It's hard to understand why a property exists & fathom the rationale behind its value since CSS offers no indication of its purpose (lacks intent).
+The comments below represent the thought process usually made interpreting CSS:

+.btn {
+  padding: 20px 10px;

+  /* Isn’t the browser default font size 11px? */
+  font-size: 11px;

+  /* I guess .btn can be an anchor */
+  text-decoration: none;

+  border: 1px solid red;

+  /* Must override an unwanted border radius */
+  border-radius: 0;

+  /* I assume opacity is set somewhere else, either with a higher specificity, or later in the cascade, or via JavaScript; hence the !important */
+  opacity: 1 !important;

+  background: #ccc;
+  color: #000;
+  cursor: pointer;

+  /* Can’t see why that’s needed… should be ok to remove ¯\(ツ)/¯ */
+  position: relative;
+}

-This means time & mental energy is spent reasoning with CSS.
-"Why is opacity set to 1", "What happens if I remove position relative".
-We make changes without confidently foreseeing the outcome and any side-effects that may come with it.
+Time & mental energy is spent reasoning with CSS.
+"Why is opacity 1", "What happens position relative is removed".
+Rationale that once existed is lost.
+We make changes without confidently foreseeing the outcome or any side-effects that may come with it.

 Mono introduces systems that help CSS express intent.
 By making CSS expressive & easier to reason with it becomes more tangible and the process of understanding it becomes more immediate.